Are you interested in implementing a fitness reimbursement program at your company but unsure where to start?

 Try to offer discounts but be sure to factor in the cost of your program before finalizing any reimbursement levels.

 Run everything through payroll!
-At the same time, you may want to consider offering a lifestyle spending account (because it can cover popular reimbursements such as a fitness reimbursement, education stipend, and much more).
+At the same time, you may want to consider offering a lifestyle spending account (because it can cover popular reimbursements such as a fitness reimbursement, education stipend, work from home stipends, travel stipend for employees, and much more).
+If you are considering a lifestyle spending account, you can tie in your employee stipends to make it more robust!

 Make sure you use the right tools to reimburse employees.
 You should run everything through payroll to Keep track of receipts and documentation.
 If you’re thinking about doing this manually, it’s not going to work!